cocogitto/cocogitto/website/guide/bump.md

 post_bump_hooks = []
 ```

-Once your custom hook profile is set you can call it with the `--hook-profile` flag :
+Once your custom hook profile is set you can call it with the `--hook-profile` flag:

 ```bash
 ❯ cog bump -h hotfix --auto